-Third, after all, had "taken prominent part in the most effective expedition against the Indians ever planned and carried out."3
+Third, after all, had "taken prominent part in the most effective expedition against the Indians ever planned and carried out."

 Soon the troops arrived and paraded past cheering residents.
 Once derided as the "bloodless Third" because of the unit's former lack of military action, its men were now rechristened the "bloody Thirdsters."
 Full of swagger and tales of death-dealing valor, the soldiers proudly brandished their ghastly "trophies."
 "Cheyenne scalps are getting as thick here now as toads in Egypt," the News quipped.
 These and other "souvenirs" were put on show in a Denver theater.
-A blanket supposedly stripped from a dead Indian was raffled off.4 women and children.5 On January 10, 1865, the House of Representatives directed the Joint Committee on the Conduct of the War (JCCW) to investigate.
+A blanket supposedly stripped from a dead Indian was raffled off.

+But by the last days of 1864, braggadocio turned to indignation at news of accusations being made in Washington.
+Unnamed "high officials" were saying that the Indians had been killed after surrendering and that many of the dead were women and children.
+On January 10, 1865, the House of Representatives directed the Joint Committee on the Conduct of the War (JCCW) to investigate.
 The committee, chaired by Radical Republican Senator Benjamin Wade of Ohio, had been formed to keep a watchful (and often disapproving) eye on how effectively Lincoln and his generals were putting down the Confederate rebellion.
 The following day, General Henry Halleck ordered General Curtis to begin a military inquiry.6